felias-fogg/dw-link/docs/manual.md

 ### 5.7 A graphical user interface: *Gede*

 If you believe that GDB is too much typing, then you are probably the type of programmer who wants a graphical user interface.
 As it turns out, it is not completely trivial to come up with a solution that is easy to install and easy to work with.
 Recently, I stumbled over *Gede*, which appears to be just the right solution.
 It has been designed for Linux, but after a few small changes it also works under macOS.
-Windows is not an option, unfortunately.
 There was a slight hiccup with the old version of avr-gdb that is the standard version in Debian, but that was also solved.
+Unfortunately, Windows is not supported.
+However, you could use [*WSL2*](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) to run Gede, avr-gdb, dw-server.py and the Arduiono IDE.
+Connecting to a serial port could then be done by using [*usb-ip*](https://github.com/dorssel/usbipd-win).

 Making a long story short, you can download the modified source from my [Github repository](https://github.com/felias-fogg/gede).
 Just download the most recent **Release** and follow the build instructions.
-The `dw-server` directory contains a Python script called *dw-server.py*, which you should also copy to `/usr/local/bin`.
+The `dw-server` directory of the dw-link directory contains a Python script called *dw-server.py*, which you should also copy to `/usr/local/bin`.

 Open now a terminal window, `cd` into the folder that contains the ELF file, and type